temporalio/documentation/docs/node/activities.md

 # Activities

 In Temporal, Activities are typically used to represent side effects, like making an HTTP request.
-Unlike [Workflows](/docs/node/logging#logging-from-workflows-and-activities), activities run in the standard Node.js environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
+Unlike [Workflows](/docs/node/determinism), activities run in the standard Node.js environment, not an [isolate](https://www.npmjs.com/package/isolated-vm).
-So any code that needs to talk to the outside world, including importing modules, needs to be in an Activity.
+So any code that needs to talk to the outside world needs to be in an Activity.

 ### Overview

 Below is a simple Activity that accepts a string parameter, appends a word to it, and returns the result.
-The Temporal Node SDK looks for any `.js` files in the `src/activities` directory, and automatically registers any exported functions as Activities.
+The Temporal Node SDK looks for any `.js` files in the `lib/activities` directory, and automatically registers any exported functions as Activities.

 ```typescript
 export async function greet(name: string): Promise<string> {